ecmwf/anemoi-docs/docs/contributing/guidelines.rst

    -  PRs are merged using squash merge to maintain a clean history.
    -  The squash commit message will use the PR title and the description.
+   -  It is the merger's responsibility to ensure that the commit message is clear and readable, following the PR template.

 .. _merging-guidelines: